skytreader/vague-rants/docs/3-groups-and-roles.markdown

 However, during the course of your server's lifetime, several things can happen that would require you to reprovision your server:

-a.
-Your DB of choice might release upgrades which you need to install.
+- Your DB of choice might release upgrades which you need to install.
 Or you might need to reconfigure your DB so that it can better handle the usage it is subjected to.
-b.
-New servers that need to connect to the DB might be introduced into your cluster.
+- New servers that need to connect to the DB might be introduced into your cluster.
-c.
-People come and leave so you need to add and revoke access to users.
+- People come and leave so you need to add and revoke access to users.

 Each of these scenarios entail reprovisioning your server to accommodate any one of these changes. (**Remember:** all these scenarios do not happen all at once;